-Tōnui Collab is a charitable trust (Incorporation number 50055494) and our workshops are available during the school term, after school, and in the school holidays.
+Tōnui Collab is a charitable trust (CC58901) and our workshops are available during the school term, after school, and in the school holidays.

 Our core philosophy celebrates learning through exploration, learning through fast fails, and empowering tamariki to lead their own educational journeys.
 We encourage inquiry, investigation and experimentation through hands-on creative exploration.
 We strive to build confidence through new ways of learning and collaborating.